Three Studies for Self-Portrait (1979): Description

-The triptych shows three distorted self-portraits of the artist's face, each of which emerges from a flat, dark background.
+The triptych shows three distorted self-portraits of the artist's face, each emerging from a flat, dark background.
 The triptych format allows Bacon to show three aspects of his face: the central portrait viewed face-on, and with slight three-quarter views to either side, similar to a police mug shot.
 Each of the oil-on-canvas paintings measures 14.75 × 12.5 in.

 Bacon often said he loathed his own face, which he described as resembling pudding.
 He said that he resorted to self-portraiture as his other subjects were 'dying like flies, so there was no one else left to paint'.
 Yet, self-portraits dominate his 1970s and early 1980s work after Dyer's suicide, culminating in his masterpiece Study for a Self-Portrait—Triptych, 1985–86, after which he largely abandoned the theme.
 Within this sequence, this triptych is unique for its dark colourisation, sculptural feel, and unique lighting with each panel lit from an unseen source from above.

-As with most of his mid-period portrait work, Bacon seeks to convey the brutality and impact of life on his sitters by the application of broad and thick brush strokes, which serve to severely distort the subject's face.
+As with most of his mid-period portrait work, Bacon seeks to convey the brutality and impact of life on his sitters through broad, thick brushstrokes that severely distort the subject's face.
 As with most of these works, the heads, which are slightly smaller than life-sized, are confined in tightly constricted spaces, against depthless and undefined backgrounds.
 According to the Metropolitan Museum of Art in New York, where the triptych is kept, this focus "allows only for ruminations on the face itself – its ravages, its deep psychological depths, and the sense of turning around it slowly, going from one frame to the next, as if in a languorous panning shot."
-The triptych also differs from his usual work with its deep black backgrounds, which further serve to empathise the viewer's eye of the sitter's facial features and its delicately rendered complexions.
+The triptych also differs from his usual work with its deep black backgrounds, which further serve to draw the viewer's eye to the sitter's facial features and its delicately rendered complexions.

 Although Bacon was socially gregarious, he was very protective of his private life, and especially his working methods.
 He painted from photographs rather than life, and would not allow visitors to his studio during his working hours.
 Thus, his self-portraits gave a rare insight into his inner life at this time.